estevaojneto/PHP-BatRatCat/README.md

 - Bats and Cats are carnivores, but Rats are herbivore.

-Any biologist will probably want to kill me by now; I do know these are very simplified and crass views of each animal, but they are good for illustrating the Patterns I want to show.
+I do know these are very simplified and crass views of each animal, but they are good for illustrating the Patterns I want to show.
+*Bats are actually closer to primates than to rodents, but it is a common mistake so we'll use that for the example.

 ## How can I run the examples?